nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 ## Use case ##

-This specification describes a single use case enabling the consumer to retrieve a patient's future appointment bookings from a targeted provider system.
+This specification describes a single use case enabling the consumer application to retrieve a patient's future appointment bookings from a targeted provider system.

 All future appointments for the requested patient, irrespective of the booking organisation, and irrespective of whether the appointment was booked via the GP Connect API, will be returned from the provider system.